SET expected to fluctuate amid Omicron and QE tapering concerns

 It also recommended buying of the following companies’ shares as an investment strategy:

-▪︎ HMPRO, GLOBAL, DOHOME, CPN, CRC, SYNEX and COM7, which would benefit from the Cabinet's move to launch additional economic stimulus measures.
+▪︎ HMPRO, GLOBAL, DOHOME, CPN, CRC, SYNEX and COM7, which benefit from the Cabinet's plan to launch additional economic stimulus measures.

 ▪︎ AWC, BANPU and HANA, which would be listed in SET50 Index.